sib-swiss/containers-introduction-training/docs/precourse.md

-## UNIX
+## Background knowledge: UNIX

-As is stated in the course prerequisites at the [announcement web page](https://www.sib.swiss/training/course/20251009_DOCK).
+As stated in the course prerequisites at the [announcement web page](https://www.sib.swiss/training/course/20251009_DOCK).
 We expect participants to have a basic understanding of working with the command line on UNIX-based systems.
 You can test your UNIX skills with a quiz [here](https://docs.google.com/forms/d/e/1FAIpQLSd2BEWeOKLbIRGBT_aDEGPce1FOaVYBbhBiaqcaHoBKNB27MQ/viewform?usp=sf_link).
 If you don't have experience with UNIX command line, or if you're unsure whether you meet the prerequisites, follow our [online UNIX tutorial](https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html).

 ## Software

+### OS and terminal

+During the course exercises you will be mainly interacting with Docker through the command line.
+If you are using a UNIX or UNIX-like OS (_e.g_ MacOS), you already have a terminal readily usable for the course.
+If you are working with Windows, although Windows Powershell is suitable for that, we strongly recommend to install a UNIX or 'UNIX-like' terminal.
+You can get this by using [MobaXterm](https://mobaxterm.mobatek.net/ "get MobaXterm") or [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (recommended solution).

+### Docker

-Install Docker on your local computer and create an account on [dockerhub](https://hub.docker.com/).
+Install Docker on your local computer and create an account on [Docker Hub](https://hub.docker.com/).
 You can find instructions [here](https://docs.docker.com/get-docker/).
 Note that you need admin rights to install and use Docker, and if you are installing Docker on Windows, you need a recent Windows version.

-!!! note "If working with Windows"
-    During the course exercises you will be mainly interacting with docker through the command line.
-Although windows powershell is suitable for that, it is easier to follow the exercises if you have UNIX or 'UNIX-like' terminal.
-You can get this by using [MobaXterm](https://mobaxterm.mobatek.net/ "get MobaXterm") or [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).
-Make sure you install the latest versions before installing docker.
+### Code editor

 !!! note "If installing Docker is a problem"
     During the course, we can give only limited support for installation issues.
 If you do not manage to install Docker before the course, you can still do almost all exercises on [Play with Docker](https://labs.play-with-docker.com/).
 A Docker login is required.
+You should have a modern code editor installed.
+During the course, we can give only limited help for installation and set-up issues, so we will only "officially" support [VScode](https://code.visualstudio.com/download).
+If you are already very familiar with another combination of modern code editor/command line interface, feel free to use it, but know that support for this will be limited.

+!!! note "Other required installations"
+    In addition to VScode, you would need to have followed the instructions to set up the `remote-ssh` extension:

+    * [OpenSSH compatible client](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client): this is usually pre-installed on your OS.
+You can check whether the command `ssh` exists by typing it in a terminal
+    * [Remote-SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh): to install it, open VSCode and click on the extensions icon (four squares) on the left side of the window.
+Search for `Remote-SSH` and click on `Install`

 ### SSH connections

 In addition to your local computer, you will be working on an Amazon Web Services ([AWS](https://aws.amazon.com/)) Elastic Cloud (EC2) [server](https://aws.amazon.com/ec2/).
 This Ubuntu server behaves like a 'normal' remote server, and can be approached through [`ssh`](https://man7.org/linux/man-pages/man1/ssh.1.html).
 If you are enrolled in the course, you have access to a shared document containing instruction to retrieve your username and private ssh key, granting you access to a personal home directory on the server.

 !!! danger "Server availability"
-    Please note that, for cost reasons, the server will be **started the morning of the course** (or the evening before, at the earliest), and will be **stopped the day after the course ends**, so you will not be able to connect before or after these dates.
+    Please note that, for cost reasons, the server will be **started at 8:00 on the morning of the course** and will be **stopped at 18:00 on the day after the course ends**, so you will not be able to connect before or after these dates.
 Likewise, if you need to retrieve data from the server, please do it before it is stopped.

+!!! info "Help with SSH connection"
+    The trainers will be available between **8:30 and 9:00 on the morning of the course** to help with technical set-up and troubleshooting.

 ??? tip "If you want to know more about `ssh`"
     If you are not familiar with `ssh`, you can check the [Heidelberg University tutorial](https://zah.uni-heidelberg.de/it-guide/ssh-tutorial-linux) for information on how to set it up and use it.